-Section 8 Assessment of the Proposed Material Alterations
+Section 8 Assessment of Plan Provisions

-This section provides an assessment of environmental effects from implementation of the Proposed Material Alterations (No. 1 to 16).
-The provisions of the Proposed Material Alterations are evaluated using compatibility criteria (see Table 8.1 below) in order to determine how they would be likely to affect the status of the SEOs.
-The SEOs and the provisions of the Alteration are arrayed against each other to identify which interactions - if any - would cause effects on specific components of the environment.
-Where the appraisal identifies a likely conflict with the status of an SEO the relevant SEO code is entered into the conflict column - e.g. B1 which stands for the SEO likely to be affected - in this instance 'To ensure compliance with the Habitats and Birds Directives with regard to the protection of European Sites and Annexed habitats and species30.
+This section provides an assessment of environmental effects from implementation of the Plan.
+The provisions of the Plan are evaluated using compatibility criteria (see Table 8.1 below) in order to determine how they would be likely to affect the status of the SEOs.
+The SEOs and the provisions of the Plan are arrayed against each other to identify which interactions - if any - would cause effects on specific components of the environment.
+Where the appraisal identifies a likely conflict with the status of an SEO the relevant SEO code is entered into the conflict column - e.g. B1 which stands for the SEO likely to be affected - in this instance 'To ensure compliance with the Habitats and Birds Directives with regard to the protection of European Sites and Annexed habitats and species35'.

-The interactions identified are reflective of likely significant environmental effects31;
+The interactions identified are reflective of likely significant environmental effects36;

 - 1. Interactions that would be likely to improve the status of a particular SEO would be likely to result in a significant positive effect on the environmental component to which the SEO relates. - 2.
-Interactions that would potentially conflict with the status of an SEO and would be likely to be mitigated would be likely to result in potential significant negative effects however these effects would be likely to be mitigated by measures which have been integrated into the Draft Plan/the existing County Development Plan. - 3.
+Interactions that would potentially conflict with the status of an SEO and would be likely to be mitigated would be likely to result in potential significant negative effects however these effects would be likely to be mitigated by measures which have been integrated into the Plan/the existing County Development Plan. - 3.
 Interactions that would probably conflict with the status of an SEO and would be unlikely to be mitigated would be likely to result in a significant negative effect on the environmental component to which the SEO relates.

-The degree of significance of effects occurring cannot be fully determined at this level of decision making due to the lack of exact detail available with regard to the type or scale of development that will be permitted under the Draft Plan.
+The degree of significance of effects occurring cannot be fully determined at this level of decision making due to the lack of exact detail available with regard to the type or scale of development that will be permitted under the Plan.

-Mitigation measures to prevent or reduce significant adverse effects are identified in Section 9.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.

-Table 8.1 Criteria for appraising the effect of Proposed Material Alterations on SEOs
+Table 8.1 Criteria for appraising the effect of Plan provisions on SEOs